 Okay, so you know I like to post a few recipes up on the blog, and have posted a few more unusual ones such as; Dandelion and Burdock Cake and Milopitakia (apple stuffed biscuits).
 I thought I would keep in with the unusual theme, and sought inspiration from my recent trip to Staithes when we visited a vintage tea room with a few different types of cakes.
 The cake of choice being Beetroot and White Chocolate Cake.

-So, not knowing where to start with making the beetroot cake I headed off to good ole’ Google and came across My Dish’s recipe for the cake, and then went onto the shops to purchase a few ingredients.
+Not knowing where to start with making the beetroot cake I headed off to good ole’ Google and came across My Dish’s recipe for the cake, and then went onto the shops to purchase a few ingredients.
 I slightly deviated from the recipe by using olive oil rather than sunflower oil and bicarbonate of soda rather than baking powder.

 The cake batter can be quite a loose one too, so if you have ever made something like a Guinness cake then it is a similar consistency.